RagnarVdB/PASTA/README.md

 The second argument specifies the function that will be fitted against the pseudo continuum before $\chi^2$ is evaluated.
 Currently three classes for this are provided.
 [ChunkContinuumFitter](#chunkcontinuumfitter) divides the spectrum in a specified number of chunks, fits every chunk by a polynomial of specified degree, and blends them together.
 This method is generally recommended.
 [LinearModelContinuumFitter](#linearmodelcontinuumfitter) allows using any linear model by supplying a design matrix.
 [FixedContinuum](#fixedcontinuum) and [ConstantContinuum](#constantcontinuum) turn off continuum fitting and use a user specified pseudo continuum or an array of ones respectively.

-The third argument specifies the metaparameters to the particle swarm optimization.
-See [PSOSettings](#psosettings).

 #### produce_model